CHEAM HIGH SCHOOL

-- Students will be seated 2 metres apart and must remain seated for the duration of the lesson.
+- Students will be seated 2 metres apart from the teacher and must remain seated for the duration of the majority of lessons.

 - Teachers will teach from the front of the room, ensuring social distancing between them and students at all times.

-- All materials for both lessons for students will be placed on desks prior to students entering the classroom where possible; where this is not possible, material will be collected by students as instructed by the teacher or handed out by students.
+- All materials for lessons for students will be placed on desks prior to students entering the classroom where possible; where this is not possible, material will be collected by students as instructed by the teacher or handed out by students.

-- Students will be expected to bring in their pens and books for their lessons; equipment will not be lent to students.
+- Students will be expected to bring in their own pens and books for their lessons; equipment will not be lent to students.

 Minimising general contact and entrance/exit to/from school site

-- Start and finish times will be staggered to minimise groupings of students on entrance and exit from the school site; students will also enter and exit the site from two different points.
+- Start and finish times to the school days will be staggered to minimise groupings of students on entrance and exit from the school site; students will also enter and exit the site from two different points.

-- We hope this measure will also help reduce numbers of students using public transport to and from school where there is no alternative and we encourage all students to walk to school wherever possible.
+- Students should only use public transport to and from school where there is no alternative and we encourage all students to walk or cycle to school wherever possible.

 - Students and staff will be expected to use hand sanitizer when they arrive in school.
-This will happen on entrance to the school.
+This will happen on entrance to the first classroom of the day.

 - Students will be reminded to wash their hands thoroughly when they have returned home.

-- All pupils will be able use hand sanitizer in the classroom if they sneeze/cough and if there is any other hygiene related concern.
+- All pupils will be able to use hand sanitizer/wash hands in the classroom if they sneeze/cough and if there is any other hygiene related concern.

 - We will continue to ensure good respiratory hygiene by promoting and implementing the ‘catch it, bin it, kill it’ approach.